 As the observational assessments result of the study shows majority of farmers of the area are grouped under poor housing management practice mean there is no separate house, high dung accumulation and poor ventilation.
-On the report of David Pace et al., in USA calves should be kept in separate pains that are disinfected and provide clean, dry, and draft free, shade and shelter.
-Thehay et al.[18], also reported that the calf and the dam should be kept in awarm and clean place he also added good environment is very important, especially for young calves, since during the first three weeks calves are unable to adapt sudden changes in temperature because change in temperature may lower their resistance to diseases [19-25].
+On the report of David Pace in USA calves should be kept in separate pains that are disinfected and provide clean, dry, and draft free, shade and shelter.
+Thehay [24] also reported that the calf and the dam should be kept in awarm and clean place he also added good environment is very important, especially for young calves, since during the first three weeks calves are unable to adapt sudden changes in temperature because change in temperature may lower their resistance to diseases.